 Walking away will require strength, but the strength is not developed in opposition to the strength of the trance.
 It is the very strength of the trance as you recognize it as your own strength, with the understanding that you are at cause over it.

 These last few concepts may seem very dense, even obtuse.
-Again, the whole course, Finding True Magic, consists of discussing and exploring the meaning of these statements.
+Again, the whole Finding True Magic course, consists of discussing and exploring the meaning of these statements.

 Accessing the True Self